-For small companies who rely on a gig or hourly workforce as the backbone to their success, having a slow hiring process is not an option.
-In fact, having a slow and manual hiring process is a recipe for failure within the first year.
+For startups who rely on a gig or hourly workforce as the backbone to their success, having a slow hiring process is not an option.
+In fact, having a slow hiring strategy for startups is a recipe for failure within the first year.

 Lime, however, has paved the way in creating a fool-proof way of avoiding this pitfall.
-Not only did Lime solve their staffing challenge, they also created a hiring process that allowed them to scale successfully at an exponential rate!
+Not only did Lime solve their startup recruiting strategy, they also created a hiring process that allowed them to scale successfully at an exponential rate!

 The Lime we know today, runs bicycle and scooter sharing networks in cities around the world.
-Before this, however, they were a year-old startup looking at solving their two biggest challenges: staffing and scaling.
+Before this, however, they were a year-old startup looking at solving their two biggest challenges: recruiting and scaling.
 In less than 6 months, however, Lime expanded to 100+ new markets and four continents.
 Since writing this, they are now in over 200+ markets.
-Their method is repeatable and easy to implement which is why scaling is so easy and one any small business can imitate.
+Their recruitment strategy for startups is repeatable and easy to implement which is why scaling is so easy and one any small business can imitate.

 So how did Lime transition from a manual hiring process to a streamlined one?
 They focused on one main thing: automation.

 Initially, Lime was doing their sourcing and recruiting manually through email and Craigslist.
+This was a very manual focused recruitement strategy for startups.
 By switching to software, they were able to automate scheduling and communication with applicants.
 This also meant they didn’t need to hire additional people to recruit - one recruiter could easily manage all the recruiting and hiring operations.

-Small businesses make the mistake in thinking that in order to keep costs down, they need to recruit and hire workers manually.
+Small businesses make the mistake in thinking that in order to keep costs down for their startup hiring strategy, they need to recruit and hire workers manually.
 We now know, however, that the opposite is, in fact, true.

 “During the application process, we are able to send regular reminders and reduce time to market,” says Faraaz.
 “We are able to do things like clone existing job descriptions when we enter new markets.
 This ability to customize is what enables us to scale quickly.” - Faraaz Naqvi, Juicer Conversion Manager at Lime

-So rather than pump resources into hiring more people to sift through resumes and schedule interviews, small businesses should allocate resources elsewhere and automate these manual tasks.
+So rather than pump resources into a hiring strategy for startups that relies on more people to sift through resumes and schedule interviews, small businesses should allocate resources elsewhere and automate these manual tasks.

 Relying on emails and phone calls to communicate with applicants is both time-consuming and extremely ineffective in hiring new workers.
 Depending on who you talk to, the average time it takes for recruiters to contact candidates can vary 1 week to 42 days and sometime longer.
 With automation, however, every single candidate can be engaged immediately.
+This is key to building a hiring strategy for startups primed for hypergrowth.
 With smart hiring software, every single candidate can now be engaged immediately through their smartphone.